-Materials produced by treating non-metallic inorganic materials (originally clay) at high temperatures (see firing).
-Modern ceramics include such diverse products as porcelain and china, furnace bricks, electric insulators, ferrite magnets, rocket nosecones, and abrasives.
+Ceramics are materials produced by treating non-metallic inorganic materials (originally clay) at high temperatures.
+Modern ceramics include such diverse products as porcelain and china, furnace bricks, electric insulators, ferrite magnets, rocket nose cones, and abrasives.

 Porcelain is made from kaolin and feldspar, and heated to a high temperature.
 It is nonporous and translucent.